timlam007/python-sample/README.md

-# Sources with Dockerfile to assemble the docker image.
+# Sources with Dockerfile to assemble the docker image and tested with OpenShift 4 successfully
 Python Sample App

 Run the App Locally without docker